Menu

 Yes, some wanted to talk about how life in the US was non-stop work and there were too many rules and they rarely felt the free-flowing generosity of the Sierra.
 But mostly they wanted to revisit that formative era of their lives, when they came to know themselves in the way we can know ourselves only when we leave behind everything familiar.
 The purpose of their telling wasn’t outraged commiseration but the embodiment of a new self that had little bearing in a minuscule village of Spanish moss and perpetually boiling pots of beans: a self constructed in a space that did not exist fully in the US or Mexico but rather between the two.
 A liminal space, outside of the familiar binaries and hierarchies on which Americans rely.

-A photo of a person walking under a large jacaranda tree with purple flowers.
+A person walking under a large jacaranda tree with purple flowers.
 The scene is misty, creating a dreamy, ethereal atmosphere.

 The notion of liminality was first developed by the anthropologist Arnold Van Gennep in The Rites of Passage (1909).
 Gennep saw the liminal as the second in a tripartite series that characterises all rites of passage.
 First, the individual detaches from the social order, shedding previous status, identities and roles.
 This detachment is often physical: a trek into the wilderness, seclusion in a hut beyond familiar geographic margins.
 Then, the individual enters a state of suspension, lacking power and influence, neither belonging nor excluded but in an ambiguous limbo.
 Finally, he reintegrates into society and assumes a new identity and role, having undergone a transformation whose ultimate purpose is to reinforce the underlying social order.